ZenSociety/ThreatLogger/README.md

 ## Saving Logs

 To save your logged data, just wait for leaving combat or use the command `/tlg save` in the middle of a combat, and do a quick '/reload' to save the data to the file `ThreatLogger.lua` file located in your character's `SavedVariables` folder.

+## Check and share Logs
+Feel free to check and share logs in this [page](https://github.com/ZenSociety/ThreatLogger/issues) to improve our understanding about threat.